 Blue – Orange

-When opposite colors are mixed they create beautiful, chromatic neutral grays.
-Using this technique, I limited my palette to the family of complimentary colors I felt were best suited for the subject being painted.
+When opposite colors are mixed, they create beautiful, chromatic neutral grays.
+Using this technique, I limited my palette to the family of complementary colors I felt were best suited for the subject being painted.

 Out of the three yin/yang palette possibilities, I chose the blue and orange palette.